 Roth IRA-After Tax Today For Tax Free Later

-A Roth IRA is available to any individual or married couple that fall under the income thresholds established by the IRS.
+A Roth IRA is available to any individual or married couple that falls under the income thresholds established by the IRS.
 To be eligible as a contributor to a Roth IRA, you must make contributions from taxable compensation such as that received from self-employment, wages, salaries, commissions, and bonuses.

 Qualified distributions include the withdrawal of contributions at any time and earnings after the account is open for five tax years and the owner is 59 1/2 years of age.
-This is very beneficial to individuals who may find themselves in a higher tax bracket when distributions are taken as income tax has already been paid and no further taxation will occur.
+These Roth IRA rules are very beneficial to individuals who may find themselves in a higher tax bracket when distributions are taken as income tax has already been paid and no further taxation will occur.

 Thrift Savings Plans